 It’s still super important to keep working out consistently, and keep eating satisfying amounts of healthy food most of the time.

 Just like we have to eat every day, we need to move ourselves every day too.
-Lifting some weights, doing a conditioning workout, doing some bodyweight exercises, yoga, running or just walking, whatever it is for us that keeps us moving, we should do it every day.
+Walking totally counts as well.
+Lifting some weights, doing some bodyweight exercises, yoga, running or just walking, whatever it is for us that keeps us moving, we should do it consistently.

-That’s why you can check out this Holiday Travel Workout Guide, that helps you make working out during the holidays easier.
+If you want to stay consistent with your workouts during the holidays, you can check out this Holiday Travel Workout Guide, that helps you make working out during the holidays easier.
+They are short and simple workouts that won’t take you much time at all.
 You’ll find a bit more information about this guide on the blog Wednesday, and on Instagram throughout this week.

 I put this guide together with the goal in mind to help you keep moving when you have limited time, space and equipment, not because you have to feel like crap about yourself and desperately try to burn off every morsel you ate.
 These workouts are not about earning food, but feeling awesome in your own skin in December.